wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 Check the wis2downloader dashboard in Grafana to see the subscription removed.
 You should see the downloads stopping.

+## Download and decode data for a tropical cyclone track

+In this exercise, you will subscribe to the WIS2 Training Broker which is publishing example data for training purposes.
+You will setup a subscription to download data for a tropical cyclone track.
+You will then decode the downloaded data using the "decode-bufr-jupyter" container.

-## Exercise 6: subscribe to the wis2training-broker and setup a new subscription
+### Subscribe to the wis2training-broker and setup a new subscription

-For the next exercise we will subscribe to the wis2training-broker.

 This demonstrates how to subscribe to a broker that is not the default broker and will allow you to download some data published from the WIS2 Training Broker.